Healthcare in the US is often times over-the-top.

 Over the past two years, Peter and I have had better experiences with the UK healthcare system.
 This is largely due to us having learned the ropes on how to skip through the National Health Service and into private healthcare.
 The process is simple – visit your general practitioner with a problem and be upfront about your private health insurance coverage.
 As much as you want your issue to be expedited under the private healthcare sector, your general practitioner will as well because it takes the stress off of the national system.

 As an example, I sustained an injury to my heel at OrangeTheory Fitness.
-We did a 30 second sprint on the treadmill at an include of 15%.
+We did a 30-second sprint on the treadmill at an incline of 15%.
 It wasn’t until later that night when I felt intense pain in my heel.
-It sort of felt like a pulled muscle but at the same time, felt like someone was pinching the back of my achilles.
+It sort of felt like a pulled muscle but at the same time, felt like someone was pinching the back of my Achilles.
 I took some ibuprofen but the pain persisted for a couple of days as I rested my foot.
 About a week later, I ran for a couple of minutes on the treadmill and this ignited my injury and since this injury was in my left ankle, the one containing a jumble of screws and a metal plate, I thought maybe it was time to see a doctor.

 I told my GP that I had private insurance, she wrote a referral letter to a specialist.
 Two days later, I met with a sports orthopedic who ordered x-rays and an MRI.
 Within another two days, the results were in.
 I had a stress fracture in my heel.
 Had I not had private health insurance, the wait time for an x-ray would have been months and the MRI, even longer.
-In the US, the orthopedic consultation, x-rays and MRI would have cost me a nominal amount of money in copays and whatnot and it would have cost a small fortune if I did not have health insurance.
+In the US, the orthopedic consultation, x-rays, and MRI would have cost me a nominal amount of money in copays and whatnot and it would have cost a small fortune if I did not have health insurance.
 In the UK, I paid £0.
 So, there are positives and negatives to every healthcare system.

-Sure the news of a stress fracture is bad but the good news is that the doctor was able to determine that there is no arthritis in my ankle (yet) and that I only have 80 percent of normal range of motion in my ankle (lesson learned: physical therapy after injuries is very important!).
+Sure the news of a stress fracture is bad but the good news is that the doctor was able to determine that there is no arthritis in my ankle (yet) and that I only have 80 percent of the normal range of motion in my ankle (lesson learned: physical therapy after injuries is very important!).